 Different algorithms require different defining parameters.
 A future version of GeoTIFF will include formulas for specific map projection algorithms recommended for use with listed projection parameters.

 To limit the magnitude of distortions of projected coordinate systems, the boundaries of usage are sometimes restricted.
 To cover more extensive areas, two or more projected coordinate systems may be required.
-In some cases many of the defining parameters of a set of projected coordinate systems will be held constant.
+In some cases many of the defining parameters of a set of projected coordinate reference systems will be held constant.

-The GeoTIFF standard does not impose a strict hierarchy onto such zoned systems such as US State Plane or UTM, but considers each zone to be a discrete projected coordinate system; the ProjectedCSTypeGeoKey code value alone is sufficient to identify the standard coordinate systems.
+The GeoTIFF standard does not impose a strict hierarchy onto such zoned systems such as US State Plane or UTM, but considers each zone to be a discrete projected coordinate reference system; the ProjectedCSTypeGeoKey code value alone is sufficient to identify the standard coordinate reference systems.

-Within the GeoTIFF standard a projected coordinate system can be identified either by
+Within the GeoTIFF standard a projected coordinate reference system can be identified either by

-the code of a standard projected coordinate system
+the code of a standard projected coordinate reference system

 or by